wr2net/laravel-module-create/README.md

-# Laravel Module Create
+# LM Create

-Create complete module on Laravel for new resource.
+LM Create is a complete module create for Laravel.

 ## # Using Artisan
 ### To create a project: